MtnBiker/historical-streets-la/ImplementationNotes.md

 json now working for overview.
 Call to create seems to be when mapbox/leaflet asks for overview_data.json.
 But routes and controller has to be setup correctly too.

-Got rid of Leaflet explicitly, Leaflet is included in mapbox and since I'm using some Mapbox.
+Got rid of Leaflet explicitly (no leaflet-rails, not in application.js/.scss), Leaflet is included in mapbox and since I'm using some Mapbox.
 Having both was causing some conflicts.
 Mapbox is added in application.html.erb. mapbox-rails is not being kept up to date.

+Saving `extent` as json. extent_array started causing errors and json is probably going to be easier to work with in the long run. var geojson = layer.toGeoJSON(); … JSON.stringify(geojson.geometry).